4d/docs/website/translated_docs/pt/Concepts/classes.md

 In the application code, class functions are called as member methods of the object instance and can receive [parameters](#class-function-parameters) if any.
 The following syntaxes are supported:

 - use of the `()` operator.
 For example, `myObject.methodName("hello")`
-- use of a "4D.Function" class member method:
+- use of a "4D.
+Function" class member method:
     - [`apply()`](API/FunctionClass.md#apply)
     - [`call()`](API/FunctionClass.md#call)